 - 4 cups hot water

-- 1 14 oz can stewed tomatoes with juice
+- 14 oz can stewed tomatoes with juice

 - 2 cups frozen sliced okra

-- 4 green onions sliced, white and green parts
+- 4 green onions sliced white and green parts

-- ½ lb. small cooked deveined shrimp
+- ½ pound shrimp small cooked deveined

 Instructions